 NOTE: Any student who registers for a class that has not been approved by the high school guidance counselor and FAU’s Early Admissions advisor must pay for the course(s) or will be dropped without notice.

-Please watch the Registration Tutorial for assistance in registering for courses.
+Please watch visit the FAU Registering For Classes website for assistance registering for courses.

-Consult with your Early Admissions advisor.
-Most FAU first-year students begin their academic career with the Intellectual Foundation Program (IFP) courses.
+Consult with your Early Admissions Advisor.
+Most FAU first-year students begin their academic career with the General Education Courses.

 Early Admissions students must take a minimum of 12 credits and a maximum of 18 credits.